nguyenluc99/KPL-Compiler/task.md

 Replace the lexical rules of the KPL language with the following rules:

+## Tasks for assignment 2: Extended Lexical Analyzer:

 ### Identifiers:
 A valid identifier can have letters (both uppercase and lowercase letters), digits and underscores.
 - The first letter of an identifier should be a letter
 - You cannot use keywords as identifiers.
-- Length of an identì?er is not over than 15.
+- Length of an identifier is not over than 15.
 - Identifiers are case-insensitive

 ### Keywords: